Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-Note that this theorem is analogous to Theorem \ref{thm: smoothness Cauchy horizon} for compact Cauchy horizons.
-We may therefore use the same definition of constant non-zero surface gravity as Definition \ref{def: constant surface gravity}.
+Note that this assumption is immediately satisfied if one assumes the existence of a bifurcation surface, see \cite{IK2009}*{p.\ 38}.
 We will prove the following version of Hawking's local rigidity theorem for smooth stationary black hole spacetimes:

-\begin{thm}[Killing event horizon] In addition to Assumption \ref{ass: black hole}, assume that the surface gravity of $\H_{bh}$ can be normalised to a non-zero constant.
+\begin{thm}[Killing event horizon] Let $(M, g)$ be a stationary asymptotically flat vacuum spacetime.
+In addition to Assumption \ref{ass: black hole}, assume that the surface gravity of $\H_{bh}$ can be normalised to a non-zero constant.
 Then $\H_{bh}$ is a smooth Killing horizon.
-More precisely, there exists a Killing vector field $W$, defined on an open neighbourhood $U$ of $\H_{bh}$, such that
+More precisely, there exists a Killing vector field $W$, defined on an open neighbourhood $\U$ of $\H_{bh}$, such that